niner/Inline-Perl5/README.md

     my $dumper = $p5.invoke('Data::Dumper', 'new');
 ```

-Please note that since Perl 6 does not have the same concept of "context",
+Please note that since Raku does not have the same concept of "context",
 Perl 5 methods are by default called in list context.
 See "Invoking a
 method in scalar context" for how to get around that.

 ## Invoke a method on a Perl 5 object

-Once you have a Perl 5 object in a variable it will behave just like a Perl 6
+Once you have a Perl 5 object in a variable it will behave just like a Raku
 object.
 You can call methods on it like on any other object.

 ```